 How do you teach calculation?

 Please look through our calculation policy (to the top, left) which cover the four operations at each different year group and the progression through the methods.
+Please also watch these videos for a step by step guide to teaching calculations.

 We are really keen to build up automatic recall of key maths facts.
 Our ‘Key Maths’ homework cards cover the key facts and skills that your child needs in order to gain maths fluency.
 Fluency is not solely about memorising and recalling facts; it also means being able to work flexibly and choose the most appropriate method for the problem at hand.